The Hidden Costs of Buying and Owning a Property

 Paying for your new home is the overwhelming cost, but there are many others that you will need to budget for.

 - Stamp duty can add many thousands of pounds, as much as 7%, to the cost of buying a home.
 See 5 things you should know about stamp dut

 - Conveyancing is the legal process involved in buying a property, including various search fees and registering with the Land Registry.
 How much it costs depends on the value of the home you are buying, as well as which searches you have done.
-An online conveyancer can range from £680 for a £250,000 property to £1500 for a £1.3 million property.
+Conveyancing costs can range from £800 to £1500 and are more for leasehold properties.
 Solicitors tend to be more expensive.
 For more, see Conveyancing made easy for buyers or How much should conveyancing fees cost?

 - Surveys and valuations can also prove expensive, from a few hundred pounds to well over £1000, depending on the value of your property and what type of survey you have.
 See What sort of survey should I have?

 - Mortgage arrangement fees are often charged by mortgage companies, and can range from a few hundred pounds to 1% of the mortgage – a considerable sum.
 Some lenders insist you pay the fees up front; others add it to the mortgage